karlvr/empire-state/packages/formalities/README.md

 }
 ```

-And we could be using [Immer](https://github.com/immerjs/immer) so we have immutable state,
+And we could be using [`immer`](https://github.com/immerjs/immer) so we have immutable state,
-but that's more boiler-plate.
+but that's even more boiler-plate.

 ## Examples